 - You don’t have to worry that your partner will embarrass you in front of your family by burping, swearing, or talking about your oral sex acumen.

-- You can get drunk at the office holiday party and gossip with all your coworkers without having to make your partner feel “included,” and then you can make out with someone highly inappropriate and pretend to be embarrassed about it for the rest of the year.
+- You can get drunk at the office holiday party (that is, if they haven’t been cancelled this year) and gossip with all your coworkers without having to make your partner feel “included.”
+Then you can make out consensually with a colleague (not a boss or employee!) and pretend to be embarrassed about it for the rest of the year.

 - Best of all, you can wear your comfy pants with the elastic waistband so you can properly indulge — after all, there’s no annoying girlfriend or boyfriend around to complain that they make you look like George Costanza.